MarkCBJSS/python-stuff/5miniprojects/diceroller/readme.md

 # About Dice Roller

-Using Python Turtel, the Dice Roller presents a 'rolling' dice that randomly chooses one of the numbers of the face.
+Using Python Turtle, the Dice Roller presents a 'rolling' dice that randomly chooses one of the numbers of the face.

 Die faces can be set at line 62: